-LOB Attribute Attribute Description Restrictions COBOL Type CHUNKSIZE The amount (in bytes for BLOBs and characters for CLOBs/NCLOBs) of space used in the LOB chunk to store the LOB value.
-You speed up performance if you issue READ/WRITE requests using a multiple of this chunk size.
-If all writes are done on a chunk basis, no extra/excess versioning is done nor duplicated.
-Users could batch up the WRITE until they have enough for a chunk instead of issuing several WRITE calls for the same CHUNK.
+LOB Attribute Attribute Description Restrictions COBOL Type CHUNKSIZE The optimum amount (in bytes for BLOBs and characters for CLOBs/NCLOBs) of space of a given tablespace block, which is used to store the LOB value.
+Chunk sizes are not fixed and the maximum possible value based on the available chunk sizes is used for storage.
+If you make multiple WRITE requests on the same page or set of pages, data is written to the disk only when committed and is treated as a single modification.
+This allows for data being written in larger chunk sizes.
 BLOBs, CLOBs and NCLOBs only PIC S9(9) COMP DIRECTORY The name of the DIRECTORY alias for the BFILE.
 The length, n, is between 1 and 30 bytes.
 Use that length in the picture.
 FILE LOBs only PIC X(n) [VARYING] FILEEXISTS Determines whether or not the BFILE exists on the server's operating system file system.
 FILEEXISTS is true when it is nonzero; false when it equals 0.
 PIC S9(9) COMP FILENAME The name of the BFILE.
 The length, n, is between 1 and 255 bytes.
 Use that length in the picture.
 FILE LOBs only PIC X(n) [VARYING]